ljacqu/DependencyInjector/README.md

                       custom behavior for annotations.
  - PostConstructHandler: Allows you to perform an action on an object that has been created with the injector.
                          You can support @PostConstruct methods this way or perform some form of validation.
+ - AnnotationValueHandler: Called when an annotation and an object are passed to `Injector#register(Class, Object)`.
  - ProviderHandler: Called when a `Provider` or class of `Provider` is supplied for a given class.

+Read more about them on the Wiki: [Handlers explained](https://github.com/ljacqu/DependencyInjector/wiki/Handlers)